 If lessons are being learned from many projects, for example from retrospects and after action reviews, then these lessons need to be collected within an IT system that stores them , classifies them, and routes them to the person who needs to act on them.
 This is a Lessons Management System, which goes beyond the traditional idea of the passive "lessons learned database".
-We recommend the Lessons Management Hub as a state-of-the-art Lessons Management System.

 Unfortunately many organisations rely on passive lessons learned databases, where lessons are stored in the hope that someone will read them.
 All too often such repositories become "lesson graveyards", resulting in Lessons lost, not Lessons Learned.

 Lessons Management Systems can be set up for a single project, to store, manage, route and track the lessons from within the project, or for the entire organisation, to store, manage, route and track lessons from many projects.
 An effective lessons management system needs the following features;

 - - It should be structured according to the needs of the user.
 A common mistake is to structure the database according to how the knowledge was supplied - by project, for example, or by business unit.
 However the users are more likely to want to find all the lessons to do with a specific activity.